"Krein" regularization method: Conclusions

 \section{Conclusions}

 The Krein space quantization for an interaction field has not yet a satisfactory mathematical construction.
-In this paper, we have changed the perspective and the Krein space quantization included quantum metric fluctuation is considered as a new method of field regularization.
+In this paper, we have changed the perspective, and the Krein space quantization, including quantum metric fluctuation, is considered a new field regularization method.
 The procedure of this method has been completed in two steps.
-The first step (a) not only guarantees that the divergences disappear in the physical quantities at all orders of perturbation but also guarantees that we do not need any new terms for the Lagrangian density.
-This point has great importance for QFT in curved space-time and quantum linear gravity.
-The theory is renormalized in the second step (b) so that the usual results are obtained.
-The one-loop effective action for the scalar field in curved space-time has been calculated with this method \cite{ta05} and it is proven that one need not change the Einstein field equations in absorbing the singularity of the scalar effective action, contrarily to usual previous methods, where the higher derivatives of metric appear.
+The first step (a) guarantees that the divergences disappear in the physical quantities at all orders of perturbation and guarantees that we do not need any new terms for the Lagrangian density.
+This point is essential for QFT in curved space-time and quantum linear gravity.
+The theory is renormalized in the second step (b) to obtain the expected results.
+The effective action for the scalar field in curved space-time in this method is regularized in all orders of perturbation theory, and it does not need to change the Einstein field equations in absorbing the singularity of the effective scalar action, contrarily to usual previous methods, where the higher derivatives of metric appear.
 Our method can be used to calculate physical observables in scenarios where the effect of quantum linear gravity cannot be ignored.
-In this model, the problem of non-renormalizability of linear quantum gravity can be solved and the theory can be regularized at all order of perturbation theory by following the first step (a).
+In this model, the problem of non-renormalizability of linear quantum gravity can be solved, and the theory can be regularized at all orders of perturbation theory.

 0.5 cm {\bf{Acknowledgements}}: The author is grateful to Jean-Pierre Gazeau and Eric Huguet for helpful discussions.
+We are grateful to the referee for precise and valuable comments.
 The author would like to thank the Coll\`ege de France and l'Universit\'e de Paris for their financial support and hospitality.